smashwilson/azurefire/_posts/2015-01-30-cloudpipe.markdown

  * Configurable sources of input and output.
 Run jobs to and from a Cloud Files container, or a database, or mount volumes into your container's filesystem from a block volume.

+ * Constructing derived images from the provided base images.

  * Job lifecycle management.
 Run jobs on a schedule.
 Save jobs and re-run them by name.

 Additionally, we're going to start writing some [Ansible roles](http://www.ansible.com/home) to help bootstrap servers as API hosts, authentication hosts, or user job hosts.